Rented Apartments: What Can Tenants Deduct From Taxes?

 You can deduct 20 per cent of the craftsmen wages from tax as craftsmen’s costs.

-As a tenant, as in household-related services, you will need an itemised annual statement or a certificate from the landlord.
+As a tenant, as in household-related services, you will need an itemized annual statement or a certificate from the landlord.

 The costs that you incur for household-related services or craftsmen’s services do not reduce your taxable income but directly reduce your tax liability.
 This means that even smaller amounts can be worthwhile!